flipdishbytes/api-client-csharp/docs/WebhooksApi.md

 <a name="createwebhooksubscriptioneventnames"></a>
 # **CreateWebhookSubscriptionEventNames**
-> void CreateWebhookSubscriptionEventNames (string clientId, int? webhookSubscriptionId, string eventName, string apiVersion)
+> void CreateWebhookSubscriptionEventNames (string clientId, int? webhookSubscriptionId, string eventName)

 Add event name to your webhook subscription